Job codes

 Job code name

-• The name of your job code is case sensitive and must be unique across your organization.
+- The name of your job code is case sensitive and must be unique across your organization.

-• Depending on how your job code tree is structured, the value entered here may be the name of a job class or family, or a department's worth of job codes.
+- Depending on how your job code tree is structured, the value entered here may be the name of a job class or family, or a department's worth of job codes.

 Parent job code

-• The parent job code is the job code under which this job code is placed.
+The parent job code is the job code under which this job code is placed.
 Parent changes are effective-dated, so calculations use the job code tree that applies on the calculation date.

-• Mapped job codes and default adjustments will be inherited from the parent job code.
+Mapped job codes and default adjustments will be inherited from the parent job code.

-• FTE Tree prevents a job code from being placed under one of its own child job codes.
+FTE Tree prevents a job code from being placed under one of its own child job codes.
 If that would happen, the change is blocked with an error message.

 Include in breadcrumb label

-• This setting determines if this specific entry is included in the breadcrumb label for the job code.
+- This setting determines if this specific entry is included in the breadcrumb label for the job code.
 For example, if you have the family of "Financial Analysts" and a job code of "Sr. Financial Analyst", enabling the breadcrumb label for both of these will display it as "Financial Analysts / Sr. Financial Analyst".
 Disable the label for "Financial Analysts" and it will only be displayed as "Sr. Financial Analyst".

-Historical job code fields
+Historical job code details

-These fields are applied to the position at a point in time.
+These details are applied to the position at a point in time.
 This allows for changing the effective job code values over time.
 At least one entry is required.
 The entry with the earliest effective start date serves as the baseline value, or if left blank, the value is treated as always active (displayed as "Initial").

 Effective start date

-• Optionally enter the effective start date of the entry.
+- Optionally enter the effective start date of the entry.
 If provided, this value will be used when calculating a position's job code values starting on that effective date.
 If left blank, the value is treated as always active.

 Default wage rate

-• A job code default wage rate can provide the compensation source for a position when your organization has made Position Base wage rate optional.
+A job code default wage rate can provide the compensation source for a position when your organization has made Position Base wage rate optional.

-• Default wage rates are effective-dated.
+Default wage rates are effective-dated.
 To satisfy active position readiness, the default wage rate must be approved and effective on or before the position's active date.

 Adjustments

-• Enter adjustments to apply to this job code.
+- Enter adjustments to apply to this job code.
 The adjustments will apply to every position with this job code.
 Adjustments are also inherited from parent job codes further up the tree as of the calculation date.
 These inherited adjustments are displayed on the update form.

 Department mapping